BardenB/uv-vis-plot/README.md

 3. If you hit enter after typing step 2, a plot will be generated and placed in the same directory as the input file.
 The name is the same as the input file but with the word Plot added to the end.
 There is no automatic preview.
 Simply open the png and see the results.
     - *Note*: if you have multiple input files and elect for a combined plot (see below), the output of the combined plot is currently set to be the current directory with a generic name.
 This will need to be updated in post-processing.
 4. If you need to change any settings, such as the y-axis, you will need to add in the flags as outlined below.
 For example, to change the y-axis maximum from 20000 to 5000, simply type `python UVVisCLI.py -f \path\to\file -u 5000` or `python UVVisCLI.py -f \path\to\file --ymax 4000`.
 5. Be aware that each time you run the same input file, it will automatically overwrite the output png to the most recent one.
-If you do not want that to happen, change the name of the previous run first. *I will work on updating such that subsequent runs do not overwrite, but that's not high on the priority list for now.*
+If you do not want that to happen, change the name of the previous run first. *future update, but not high priority*
 6. Once the plot is to your liking, you can simply use the png however you want.
 Post-processing can be done like normal.
     - I currently have dpi set to 300, which is plenty for most purposes.
 You can change it if you want.
 7. Happy plotting!